-at Article helps in establishing the intention of the parties where this of itention is not explicitly expressed in a particular Treaty.
+at Article helps in establishing the intention of the parties where this itention is not explicitly expressed in a particular Treaty.
 Such is the case with the EAC Treaty in the instant case.

-This Court, therefore, needed to interpret the Treaty in order to establish any whether the EAC founders manifested any intention to make their Treaty retroactive.
-Moreover, further guidance in this lies in Article 31 of the Nieman Convention which provides, inter alia, as follows:
+whether the EAC founders manifested any intention to make their Treaty retroactive.
+Moreover, further guidance in this lies in Article 31 of the Vienna Convention which provides, inter alia, as follows:

-- 1. A treaty shall be interpreted in good faith in accordance with the ordinary meaning to be given to the terms of the treaty in their context and in the light of its object and purpose. - The context for the purpose of the interpretation of a treaty shall comprise, in addition to the text, including its preamble and annexes: - (1) any agreement relating to the treaty which was made between all the parties in connection with the conclusion of the treaty: - (2) any instrument which was made by one or more parties in connection with the conclusion of the treaty and accepted by other parties as an instrument related to the treaty..."
+A treaty shall be interpreted in good faith in accordance with the ordinary meaning to be given to the terms of the treaty in their context and in the light of its object and purpose.

+The context for the purpose of the interpretation of a treaty shall comprise, in addition to the text, including its preamble and annexes:

+- (1) any agreement relating to the treaty which was made between all the parties in connection with the conclusion of the treaty; - (2) any instrument which was made by one or more parties in connection with the conclusion of the treaty and accepted by other parties as an instrument related to the treaty..."